Acul4321/obsidian-vault/src/content/Main/strategy_pattern.md

 # Strategy Pattern
 ## What
 Encapsulates interchangeable behaviors and uses delegation to decide which one to use.
+Provide a common interface to family of interchangeable algorithms
 ## When
 You have several ways to do the same job, and callers must pick/swap them at run time.
 You have a large `if-else` or `switch` deciding which algorithm to use.